nwg-piotr/nwg-shell-config/README.md

 # nwg-shell config utility

 The [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project is a collection of components for building a GTK-based user interface for [sway](https://github.com/swaywm/sway) Wayland compositor.
 It consists of a panel, launcher, dock, traditional menu, wallpaper manager, as well as some helper scripts.
 Until now, it has functioned as a do-it-yourself kit, with items to choose from.
 This program is a GUI to configure all the components in one place.
-It also integrates several external programs, which we arbitrarily found the best to build a coherent user experience.
+It also integrates several third party components, which we arbitrarily found the best to build a coherent user experience.
+Especially I mean Erik Reider's [swaync](https://github.com/ErikReider/SwayNotificationCenter) and [gtklock](https://github.com/jovanlanik/gtklock) by Jovan Lanik.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/nwg-shell-config.svg)](https://repology.org/project/nwg-shell-config/versions)